Guangji Bridge (Chaozhou): History

-Guangji Bridge was built by Zeng Wang, a magistrate under the Song Dynasty (1170).
+Guangji Bridge was built by Zeng Wang, a magistrate under the Song dynasty (1170).
 At that time, it was a floating bridge consisting of 86 large boats connected to one another.
 Its original name was Kangji Bridge.

 In the year 1174 (Chunxi Year 淳熙元年间), it was broken up by flooding, so another magistrate, of Chang Wei prefecture, had workers start to reconstruct it, beginning with bridge piers on the west bank.
 By 1194, several magistrates of the prefecture—including Zhu Jiang, Wang Zhenggong, Ding Yinyuan, and Wang Shujin—had been involved in the construction of 10 bridge piers.
-Ding Yunyuan built the most piers; and for his outstanding achievements, the bridge was called Ding Gong Bridge.
+Ding Yunyuan built the most piers; and for his outstanding achievements, the bridge was called Ding Gong Bridge (丁公橋).
 In 1194 (the 5th year of Zhaoxi, 绍熙五年), a magistrate (太守) of Shen Zongyu prefecture built a pavilion on the east bank and named the bridge Jichuan Bridge.
 Later, more magistrates became involved in its construction.
 By 1206 (the second year of Kaixi 开禧二年), 13 piers had been built.

 After the construction of the east and west bridgeheads was completed, they were connected by some boats, which formed a bridge with the features of both a beam bridge and a pontoon bridge.

-In the years between the late Song Dynasty and Yuan Dynasty, the surrounding area of the bridge was sometimes prosperous and sometimes poor.
-In 1435 (Ming Dynasty), a magistrate of a prefecture (知府) named Wang Yuan had it reconstructed.
+In the years between the late Song dynasty and Yuan dynasty, the surrounding area of the bridge was sometimes prosperous and sometimes poor.
+In 1435 (Ming dynasty), a magistrate of a prefecture (知府) named Wang Yuan had it reconstructed.
 When it was finished, the west bridge had 10 piers supporting 9 spans and the east bridge had 13 piers supporting 12 spans, with 24 boats in between.
 There were 126 rooms in the pavilions on the bridge.
 The bridge was named Guangji Bridge.